Welcome to the East Brunswick Public Library Wireless Network

 Rules for Internet Use

-1. Use of public access Internet computers is limited to a thirty-minute session when other computer users are waiting.
+1. Use of public access Internet computers is limited to a sixty-minute session when other computer users are waiting.

 2. Use of the Reference Department public access Internet computers is free.
-There is a 10-cent per page charge for printouts, to be paid at the Business Resource Center window.
+There is a 15-cent per page charge for black and white printouts, to be paid at the Business Resource Center window.

 3. Time permitting, library staff help with basic computer problems and help customers find appropriate information on the Internet.
 Staff is not able to offer extensive explanations or provide in-depth training to users on demand.
 Internet tutorials are available online and The Library offers computer training classes.
 Information about computer training opportunities in the area and relevant books and manuals are available in The Library.